sparcityeu/SparseBase/docs/pages/getting_started/usage.md

 ## Creating a Format Object

-Currently two sparse data formats are supported:
+Currently three sparse data formats are supported:
 - COO (Coordinate List)
 - CSR (Compressed Sparse Row)
+- CSC (Compressed Sparse Column)

 In the code snippet below you can see the creation of a CSR type object which only contains connectivity information.
 As a result the value argument is set to `nullptr` and the last template argument (`ValueType`) is set to `void`.